Feeling Overwhelmed By Work & Life? Try This Simple Strategy

 - Avoid information overload and decision fatigue

-So I came up with a concept which I call „Smart Rules.”
+Eventually, I came up with a concept called Smart Rules.

 - Don’t eat candy before dinner